Eaux Claires

-Eaux Claires, also known as the Eaux Claires Music & Arts Festival, is a two-day music and arts festival that took place for four years in Eau Claire, Wisconsin.
-The festival took a year-long hiatus in 2019 but was expected to return in 2020, before being postponed due to the COVID-19 pandemic.
+Eaux Claires, also known as the Eaux Claires Music & Arts Festival, was a two-day music festival and arts festival that took place annually in Eau Claire, Wisconsin, from 2015 through 2018.
+The festival took what was to be a year-long hiatus in 2019 and was expected to return in 2020, before being postponed due to the COVID-19 pandemic—it has not resumed.

-Eaux Claires was founded in 2015 by Aaron Dessner of The National and Justin Vernon of Bon Iver.
-During its first four years, the festival was held at Foster Farms in Eau Claire County.
+Eaux Claires was founded by Aaron Dessner of the band The National and Justin Vernon of Bon Iver.
+Dessner has also served as curator of the Boston Calling Music Festival.

-Past performers include Bon Iver, The National, Paul Simon, Chance the Rapper, Lizzo, the Indigo Girls, Wilco, Sufjan Stevens, Erykah Badu, Spoon, Blind Boys of Alabama, Sturgill Simpson, Doomtree, Vince Staples, Tenement and James Blake.
+Performers at the festival included Bon Iver, The National, Paul Simon, Chance the Rapper, Lizzo, Indigo Girls, Wilco, Sufjan Stevens, Erykah Badu, Spoon, Blind Boys of Alabama, Sturgill Simpson, Doomtree, Vince Staples, Tenement and James Blake.

-On December 10, 2018, the festival organizers revealed that the festival would "take a year off" for 2019, announcing a planned relaunch of the festival on a different site with a new format slated for 2020.
-The festival did not take place in 2020 or 2021, but is expected to return in 2022 in a new format.

 2015

 The festival was founded as what Vernon described as [more than] “all the things I hate at festivals: really loud music all the time, no breaks, bad food, all that kind of thing.".

 For the inaugural year, The National closed out the main stage Friday evening followed by late night sets at the uphill stage including Lizzo and Marijuana Deathsquads.
-The second night was anchored by Sufjan followed by Bon Iver, who closed the festival playing songs from both of his albums along with many guest artists.
+The second night was anchored by Sufjan Stevens followed by Bon Iver, who closed the festival playing songs from both of his albums along with many guest artists.
 The festival leveraged much of the regional infrastructure in place for the Country Jam music festival, including the Foster Farms location and the Whispering Pines campground, with school buses used as shuttles between the two, while expanding the venue to include art domes and smaller stages in an uphill field previously unused by prior festivals.

 The visual and performance arts experience began the moment festival goers entered the grounds, walking under an art piece of dangling colored yarn in a work commissioned from Eric Rieger, and continued through the giant letters of the Big Eaux sign.
 On a side stage each day the festival opened with a performance of Ragnar Kjartansson's Forever Love, a collaborative song cycle including costumed performances from Bryce and Aaron Dessner.